 First, always leave it better than you found it, this means packing out ALL of your trash (including food scraps, wrappers, cigarette butts, feminine products, and toilet paper).
 For TP, cover a zippable baggie in duct tape and sprinkle in some baking soda (for the smell).
 Make this your icky trash bag and keep this with you until you can properly dispose of it.

 Always follow closure signs, stay on the trail, and respect the spaces you are traveling in.
-When it comes time to use the bathroom, if there isn’t one nearby, carefully step 70 adult steps from the trail and any water sources then pee on a rock, since animals can destroy vegitation in search of your salty urine.
+When it comes time to use the bathroom if there isn’t one nearby, carefully step 70 adult steps from the trail and any water sources then pee on a rock, since animals can destroy vegetation in search of your salty urine.
 If you have to go number two and there isn’t an outhouse around, dig a hole 6 to 8 inches deep.
 You get an A-plus if you use a bag to pack out your waste.
 Poop does not decompose in desert environments, so be considerate of this fact when you use the loo.

 For more about lessening your impact on the desert, take a look at this comprehensive guide to desert travel.